for-GET/katt/README.md

 ---

-## Command-line interface
+## Command-Line Interface

+You can either build the `bin/katt` executable yourself (just type `make`), or you can use a Docker image a call it with `docker run ysoftwareab/katt`.

-You can also fire up `katt` from the CLI, with
+You can fire up `katt` from the CLI, with
 ```bash
 bin/katt base_url=http://httpbin.org my_name=Joe your_name=Mike -- doc/example-httpbin.apib
 ```